Wedding planning can be stressful. Who knew there were so many components that goes into planning one day?

 - There are other questions such as payment expectations, turn around time and number of images to expect, but the above are the most important questions that will affect the quality and experience of the photographer that you will have on your big day.

 Your decorations for your wedding day will do almost as much to set the tone for the event as the venue you choose.
 If it's in your budget, flowers from a quality florist always make an event pop and are the perfect decorations.
-You can see a list of some Hendricks County florists in the current edition of the Hendricks County Bridal Guide.
+You can see a list of some Hendricks County florists here.

 A good florist can guide you to help you find your style and exactly what you need.
 If a venue full of professionally arranged florals are not in your budget, consider at least getting your bridal bouquet professionally made.
 A professionally done bridal bouquet is a gorgeous addition to your wedding day attire and will be included in so many of your pictures.